 (Time-saving, peace of mind, glowing skin, work/life balance)

-- What are some of the how-to’s you’re always explaining to clients?
+- List out some of the how-to’s you’re always explaining to clients?

 (How to’s are an incredible way to show and establish your credibility)

 - Is there a program, app or tool you that you constantly rave about?

 (Writing reviews and experiences can help your audience connect with you.)

 - What are some programs/apps you use that are specific to your industry?